 Communications technology is rapidly expanding our ability to connect and share information.
-But the technological revolution that makes this new connectivity possible is changing the telecommunications industry in profound ways that threaten vital consumer protections.
+But the technological revolution that makes this new connectivity possible is changing the industry in ways that threaten vital consumer protections.
 These protections help everyone, and especially low-income individuals and families.
-Greenlining works on multiple fronts to make sure that all communities have affordable access to the communications technologies that power our 21st century economy.
+Greenlining works on multiple fronts to make sure that communities of color have affordable access to the communications technologies that drive our 21st century economy.

 LifeLine provides subsidized phone service for low-income consumers and ensures that everyone in California has access to telephone service.
-Greenlining actively worked with the CPUC to expand California’s LifeLine program to wireless providers in 2014, and is actively working with the FCC to expand the national Lifeline program to include support for broadband.
-Additionally, we are working for new rules to bring Internet-based (VoIP) phone providers into the program and to let consumers without Social Security numbers sign up for LifeLine service.
+Greenlining actively worked with the CPUC to expand California’s LifeLine program to wireless and Internet-based (VoIP) providers, and is pushing for the FCC to expand the national Lifeline program to include support for broadband.
+Additionally, we are working to let consumers without Social Security numbers sign up for LifeLine service.
 These improvements will open up LifeLine to thousands more people who need it.

-When telecommunications companies seek to merge, Greenlining stands up for the interests of communities of color and low income communities, opposing any mergers that will harm these vulnerable consumers.
+When telecommunications companies seek to merge, Greenlining stands up for the interests of communities of color and low income communities, opposing any mergers that will harm these too-often marginalized consumers.
 For example, we successfully opposed the proposed mergers between AT&T and T-Mobile and Comcast and Time Warner, which threatened to disproportionately harm communities of color.
-In addition, we have entered into a partnership with Frontier Communications to ensure that its acquisition of Verizon results in a company which addresses the needs of communities of color.
+Additionally, Greenlining works to ensure that where reviewing agencies approve mergers, those approvals include strong conditions that expand network deployment to communities of color, guarantee that low-income households have access to affordable service, promote executive, workforce, and supplier diversity, and ensure that providers address the needs of communities of color.